[updated 19 September 2018]

 In fact, recent research shows that climate sensitivity is higher that the median used in recent IPCC reports, but now the 1.5°C report will go in the opposite direction.
 The final report will likely have an even higher 1.5°C "carbon budget" figure than in the drafts leaked in recent months.

 This is a scandalous outcome that may finish the IPCC as a credible and dispassionate compiler of climate science research.
-A report we will release on 20 August, What Lies Beneath: The understatement of existential climate risk, will show that IPCC reports tend toward reticence and caution, erring on the side of “least drama”, exhibiting a preference for conservative projections and scholarly reticence, and downplaying the more extreme and more damaging outcomes, such they are now becoming dangerously misleading with the acceleration of climate impacts globally.
+A report released on 20 August, What Lies Beneath: The understatement of existential climate risk, shows that IPCC reports tend toward reticence and caution, erring on the side of “least drama”, exhibiting a preference for conservative projections and scholarly reticence, and downplaying the more extreme and more damaging outcomes, such they are now becoming dangerously misleading with the acceleration of climate impacts globally.

 Oliver Gedden, head of the EU Research Division at the German Institute for International and Security Affairs in Berlin, warned in 2015 that climate scientists and economists who counsel policymakers are being pressured to extend their models and options for delivering mitigation later, which has “introduced dubious concepts, such as repaying ‘carbon debt’ through ‘negative emissions’ to offset delayed mitigation — in theory”.
 He says that climate researchers who advise policymakers feel that they have two options, to be pragmatic or be ignored.
 “Many advisers are choosing pragmatism… Each year, mitigation scenarios that explore policy options for transforming the global economy are more optimistic — and less plausible… The scientific community must defend its independence from outside interference."